-- Define gateway development as development located South of the Noyo Harbor Bridge or North of the Pudding Creek Bridge. - Gateway development should not detract from views to the ocean. - Signage should be modest in scale and should not block the viewshed. - Significant landscaping shall be installed to reinforce the transition from a wilderness environment to an urban environment in gateway development.
+- Define gateway development as development located South of the Noyo Harbor Bridge or North of the Pudding Creek Bridge and at the intersections of Redwood Wenue and Cypress Street on Main Street - Gateway development should not detract from views to the ocean. - Signage should be modest in scale and should not block the viewshed.

+- Significant landscaping shall be installed to reinforce the transition from a wilderness environment to an urban environment in gateway development.
 Landscaping should include trees and drought tolerant plants.
 Lawns are discouraged. - Site design should include open space around the periphery of the gateway development to reinforce the transitional quality of the area. - Site design should include installation of bike lanes and sidewalks. - Gateway development should model Green Building techniques and materials.